Skip to content Logo Banca Ifis

 Policy to promote diversity and inclusiveness*

-Identifies and formalises the diversity and inclusion principles adopted by the Group in order to promote a culture where all its employees and collaborators are treated without discrimination.
+Identifies and formalises the diversity and inclusion principles adopted by the Group, in order to promote a culture of equal opportunities, promoting the inclusion of people with disabilities and enhancing their skills and talent.

 Policy to combat harassment*